-One of the most exciting innovations to enter dentistry in the last 20 years is implant dentistry.
-A patient has the ability to replace a missing tooth with a simple in office surgery.
-After the implant has healed, a crown is placed over the implant.
-This is done without having to damage the teeth next to the implant.
+One of the most exciting innovations to enter dentistry in the last 30 years is implant dentistry.
+A patient has the ability to replace missing teeth with a simple in-office surgery to place a titanium anchor.
+After the implant has healed, a crown is placed over the implant, restoring a patient’s teeth and smile.
+While an advanced procedure, implants have a high success rate and are important for overall oral health.
 Implants can also be used to replace multiple teeth or to anchor a denture.

 - Single tooth replacement